SciML/StructuralIdentifiability.jl/docs/src/tutorials/global_identifiability.md

 @btime global_id = assess_identifiability(ode, 0.99)
 ```

-One can play with parameter `p` to obtain greater probability of correctness.
-For example, let us assess identifiability for the same system with `p=0.9999`
+We also note that it's usually inexpensive to obtain the result with higher probability of correctness.
+Take, for example, the previous system with `p=0.9999`

 ```@repl
 using BenchmarkTools